Section 10 of 15

 Reportable quantity (RQ)—The quantity specified in Column 2 of the Appendix A to CFR, Title 49 §172.101 for any material identified in Column 1 of Appendix A.

-Shipper’s certification—A statement on a shipping paper, signed by the shipper, saying he/she prepared the shipment properly according to law.
+Shipper’s certification—A statement on a shipping paper, signed by the shipper, saying they prepared the shipment properly according to law.
 For example:

 “This is to certify that the above named materials are properly classified, described, packaged, marked and labeled, and are in proper condition for transportation according to the applicable regulations or the Department of Transportation.”

-“I hereby declare that the contents of this consignment are fully and accurately described above by the proper shipping name and are classified, packaged, marked and labeled/placarded, and are in all respects in proper condition for transport by * according to applicable international and national government regulations.
+“I hereby declare that the contents of this consignment are fully and accurately described above by the proper shipping name and are classified, packaged, marked and labeled/placarded, and are in all respects in proper condition for transport by by (insert mode of transportation, such as rail, aircraft motor vehicle, or vessel) according to applicable international and national government regulations.

 Technical name— A recognized chemical name or microbiological name currently used in scientific and technical handbooks, journals, and texts.